assaabloy-ppi/salt-channel/files/spec/spec-salt-channel-v2-draft8.md

 Salt Channel can be implemented on top of any underlying channel that provides reliable, order-preserving, bidirectional communication.
-This section describes how Salt Channel is implemented on top of a stream-type of channel such as TCP, and how it is implemented on top of a Web Socket.
+This section describes how Salt Channel is implemented on top of a stream-type of channel such as TCP, and how it is implemented on top of a WebSocket.

 Excluding this section, this specification only deals with byte arrays *of known size*.
 The underlying layer provides an order-preserving